dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 The Optical Information for Perceiving Events

 We can now ask what happens in the ambient optic array when there is an event in the environment.
 What specifies the event?
-In general terms, the Events and the Information for Perceiving Events 95 answer must be that there is a disturbance in the invariant structure of the array.
+In general terms, the answer must be that there is a disturbance in the invariant structure of the array.
 Presumably there are different kinds of disturbances for different kinds of events.

 Once again, let us remind ourselves that events in the world should not be confused with the information in light corresponding to them.
 Just as there are no material objects in an array but only the invariants to specify objects, so there are no material events in an array but only the information to specify events.
 No object in the world is literally replicated in ambient light by a copy or simulacrum.
 And as for what happens in the world, it could not possibly be replicated or copied in the light.
 We ought to realize this, but nevertheless there has been a strong temptation to assume that the motions of bodies in the world are copied by motions of elements in the light, or at least that motions in two dimensions are copied, although not motions in depth.
 But I shall try to show that this assumption is quite mistaken since the two kinds of "motion,"physical and optical, have nothing in common and probably should not even have the same term applied to them.
 The beginning and the end of the disturbance in the light correspond to the beginning and the end of the event in the world, but that is about as far as the correspondence goes.

 Mechanical Events

 With respect to mechanical events, consider first the case of a rigid translation where the distance of the object from the point of observation remains constant.
 As the object is displaced relative to the environment, you might think that the corresponding visual solid angle would simply be displaced relative to the sphere of ambient light.
 The visual form would not change; the "figure"would simply move over the "ground."But this is wrong, however plausible it sounds.
 The visual solid angle for the object is only one of an array of solid angles.
 The array is filled; it is mathematically dense.
 A given patch cannot move in the way that a body can move in space, for it has no space to move in.
 What happens is nothing simpler than a disturbance of structure.
 At one border of the visual solid angle, progressive deletion occurs, while at the opposite border progressive accretion occurs.
 The former corresponds to the leading edge of the object and the latter to the trailing edge.
 Or, if the background of the translating object is not textured, as happens with an object moving in a large, empty gap such as the sky, then the interspaces between the edges of the object and the nearest edges constitute patches that are decremented and incremented.
-This decre- menting and incrementing is similar to the deletion and accretion of textural units.
+This decre-menting and incrementing is similar to the deletion and accretion of textural units.
 What I am saying is that even a motion in the sky is a change in the sky- form, that even a displacement within the frame of a window is a change of structure and not simply a motion.

-The above case of rigid translation is special; the object neither approaches nor recedes from the point of observation, and no change occurs within the 96 The Ecological Approach to Visual Perception

-contour corresponding to the object.
+The above case of rigid translation is special; the object neither approaches nor recedes from the point of observation, and no change occurs within the contour corresponding to the object.
 Normally there is magnification or mini- fication of the contour.
 Magnification is accompanied by progressive deletion of the optical structure outside the contour and minification by its opposite, progressive accretion.
 This says that an object hides more and more of the environment as it comes closer to the point of observation, and less and less as it goes farther away.
 Magnification of a form in the array means the approach of something, and minification means the recession of something.
 When a visual solid angle of the ambient array approaches a hemisphere, the ultimate limit that a solid angle can reach, an angle 180° in width, an event of great signific- ance is specified, that is, an object in contact with the point of observation.
 This is a general law of natural perspective.
 The actual pickup of this information by an animal having eyes is a psychological problem of great interest.
 The behavior of animals when an impending contact or collision is specified by this "looming" of the form has been studied by W. Schiff (1965).
 What happens when the observer approaches an object or an aperture is different and will be described in Chapter 12.

 These optical disturbances are clearly not copies of the corresponding motions of objects, as everyone would agree.
 But what about the case of the pure rotation of an object on its axis, a Newtonian spin?
 There need be little or no progressive incrementing and decrementing of the background in this case.
 If the object is a sphere, disk, or wheel that rotates on an axis that is on the line of sight to the point of observation, you might say that the rotation of the circular form in the array is a copy of the rotation of the circular object in the world, point for point.
 But this would be a misconception, even for this special case.
 What happens optically is a sort of shearing or slippage of the texture at the contour as the object rotates in front of its background, although nothing is taken from or added to the array.
 This is a disturbance in the continuity of the array.
 Another way of putting it is to say that the align- ments of textural units, the radii of the circle, for instance, are shifted at the contour.
 Apart from this special case, all other rotations of objects, and all noncircular objects, will cause progressive loss and gain of optical texture by foreshortening to the limit at one border and inverse foreshortening from the limit at the other border; that is to say, faces of the object will go out of and come into sight.
 In short, objects in general cannot rotate without causing a change of occlusion.

 What happens in the array when a surface in the world is deformed?
 It is plausible in that case to suppose that the deformation of the optical texture is a copy of the deformation of the substantial texture, since the optical units are projections of the substantial units, by natural perspective, and are in one-to-one correspondence with them.
 It would seem that the uneven flow of the surface of water in a river-the bubbles and flecks of the surface-has a corresponding flow of the optical texture in the array.
-But this does not hold for the ripples or waves over the surface, because the ripples do not move in the Events and the Information for Perceiving Events 97 same way the textured surface does.
+But this does not hold for the ripples or waves over the surface, because the ripples do not move in the same way the textured surface does.
 The fluctuation of light and shade does not correspond to the surface.
 And, of course, if the crests of the waves are high they will begin to hide the troughs, and the occluding edges will spoil the projective correspondence.

 What happens in the array when a surface is ruptured or broken?
-The math- ematical continuity of the surface texture fails, and so does the mathematical continuity of the optical texture.
+The math-ematical continuity of the surface texture fails, and so does the mathematical continuity of the optical texture.
 As the crack in the surface becomes a gap, occluding edges appear where there were none previously.
 As the gap widens, a new surface is revealed.
 A different optical texture fills the gap and is added to the array.
 This emergence of new structure in the gap is perhaps the crucial information.
 A precise decription is needed, but this may prove to be difficult.
 Mathematicians do not seem to have been successful with the problem of discontinuity.

 With respect to mechanical events of all sorts, then, it is a serious mistake to assume that "an optical motion is a projection in two dimensions of a physical motion in three dimensions"(Gibson, 1957，p.
 289)，as I myself once wrote in a paper on what I called "optical motions and transformations."
 The notion of point-to-point correspondence in projective geometry, simple and powerful as it is, does not apply to the optics of events any more than it applies to the optics of opaque surfaces.
 For it leaves occlusion out of account.
 The fallacy lies deep in our conception of empty space, especially the so-called third dimension of space.
 Whatever the perception of space may be, if there is any such thing, it is not simply the perception of the dimension of depth.